kElaadwy/HardwareReview/README.md

 - A Review to Hardware
 - A Reviewer

-the API have all kind of relationships
+the API have all kinds of relationships